-Strategic risk is understood to be the risk arising from an inadequate business strategy or from an adverse change in the forecasts, parameters, objectives and other functions that support that strategy.considered to have significant influence.To determine these situations, not only the legal aspects are observed, but also the nature and substance of the relationship.
+Strategic risk is understood to be the risk arising from an inadequate business strategy or from an adverse change in the forecasts, parameters, objectives and other functions that support that strategy.

-Cybersecurity Risk
+Cvbersecurity Risk

 The use of current technologies provide us with a significant number of tools that streamline and improve the Company's processes.
 However, along with the aforementioned benefits, risks and/or threats related to these new opportunities offered by digital technologies appear on the scene.